 Don’t miss a thing, subscribe here to get recipes delivered to your inbox!

-- 1 dragonfruit (I used the one with white meat inside)
+- 1 fresh dragon fruit (I used the one with white meat inside; you can also buy it frozen if you can find white)

 - 2 cans coconut milk (You will use full-fat, and not just the solid portion.
 Shake up the cans and use all contents)